ryanbomo/dnd_tools/README.md

 Does all of the above, but right now creating the encounter is completely random.
 This results in some weird combos, like 2 enemy encounter with a Mindflayer and a Baboon (which is going to be used in my current campaign, because why not).

-Below is the output for the current version (1.3)
+Below is the output for v1.3
 ![Alt text](https://github.com/ryanbomo/dnd_tools/blob/master/dnd_encounter_generator/sample_output/version_1_3.png?raw=true)

 Older outputs are in the sample output folders